NFL Top 100: Best 20 Football Players of 2022 to Be Revealed

-NFL Top 100: Best 20 football players of 2022 to be revealed originally appeared on NBC Sports Washington
+NFL Top 100: Best 20 football players of 2022 to be revealed originally appeared on NBC Sports Bayarea

 The NFL regular season is just around the corner and we’re already getting a taste for what to expect around the league.